Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/gdp.rst

     - When you declare a Disjunct, it (at declaration time) will automatically have a variable “indicator_var” defined and attached to it.
       After that, it is just a Var like any other Var.

+    - The hull reformulation is an exact reformulation even for nonconvex models, but the resulting MINLP will also be nonconvex.

 Direct GDP solvers
 ------------------